 Classic Multi-Mode Filter

-A deeper exploration of the Pittsburgh Filter sound, the Binary Filter is a voltage controlled, analog, state variable filter based on the filter of the Lifeforms SV-1.
+The Filter is a voltage controlled, analog, state variable filter.
 The state variable topology was chosen because it allowed us to produce a very smooth and natural sounding filter, in addition to offering several other modes of operation, each with a unique sound and energy all their own.

-The stability switch selects between Stable and Unstable modes.
-Set to Stable, the Lifeforms Bipolar Filter will not self oscillate, and operates as a clean, organic filter.
-Set to Unstable and without an incoming audio signal, the Bipolar Filter produces a high quality voltage controlled sine wave.
-Adjusting the Q while in Unstable mode modifies the shape of the waveform.
-Add an incoming audio signal to the Unstable mode and the output changes dramatically.
+The Mode switch (F-O) switches between Filter and Oscillator modes.
+Set to (F)ilter, the Pittsburgh Modular Filter will not self oscillate, and operates as a clean, organic filter.
+Set to (O)scillator and without an incoming audio signal, the Filter produces a high quality voltage controlled sine wave.
+Adjusting the Q while in (O)scillator mode modifies the shape of the waveform.
+Add an incoming audio signal to the (O)scillator mode and the output changes dramatically.
 At normal settings the incoming signal modulates the self oscillating filter to produce complex sounds.
-At more extreme settings, where the Bipolar Filter starts to struggle with self oscillation, the Q adds anything from ringing fuzz to heavy distortion to the incoming audio.
+At more extreme settings, where the Filter starts to struggle with self oscillation, the Q adds anything from ringing fuzz to heavy distortion to the incoming audio.

 This Module is currently available.$199 Price in € submitted Jun 7th 2015, 04:59 by CitizenKlaus | last Change Mar 19th 2017, 22:23 by Haxyl